hbeck/ticker/Readme.md

 ### Sample Program

 The following programs tests whether in the last 10 seconds more than two cars have been recorded.
-The first line infers `moreThanTwo` if an a derivation `third` is associated with (at least) one of the last 10 seconds.
+The first line infers `moreThanTwo` if a derived atom `third` is associated with (at least) one of the last 10 seconds.
 The second rule considers the tuple-based (count-based) windows of the last three, respectively two atoms.
 If there is a `rec(C)` atom for a `car` identifier `C` among the last three that is